Digital-Validation-Laboratory/pyvale/dev/lfdev/notes_pyvale_dev.md

 - BUGS!
     - Spatial averaging with rectangle or quadrature makes assumptions about sensor orientation - looks like it assumes XY orientations only.
 Check this.
+    - Should be able to fix this with a good old 4x4 sensor_to_world matrix.

 - TODO GENERAL:
     - Build Rory's simple DIC strain filter on top of the basic camera